openstack-archive/murano/doc/source/appdev-guide/muranopackages/dynamic_ui.rst

   of the ones available to the current user
 * *securitygroup* - specific field, used for selecting a custom security group to assign to the instance
+* *volume* - specific field, used for selecting a volume or a volume snapshot from a list of available volumes (and volume snapshots)
 * any other value is considered to be a fully qualified name for some Application package and is rendered as a pair of controls: one for selecting already existing Applications of that type in an Environment, second - for